What is a talent community?

 Network effect and how to get it

 Simply put, the Network effect is that the more people use a product, the more value it gains, like a cell phone.
-If only 100 people in the city have a cell phone, it’s not of much value, but if a sizeable chunk of the population is using it, then it has more shared value.
+If only 100 people in the city have a cell phone, it’s not of much value, but if a sizable chunk of the population is using it, then it has more shared value.

 Network Effect is achieved when the growth of the community is based on offering utility rather than lucrative invites and proposed benefits.
 This equates to in-house promotions within the community through deals and offers, interning and freelancing opportunities, referral bonuses, etc. These when planned right is the biggest arsenal that the Talent Communities have in reaching potential out of sight candidates.